robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 &mdash; showing that the pace of growth in the tech industry is far exceeding the availability of people who can actually do the work, even 'junior' developers.
-When he writes, 'junior, mid, and senior developers' he means, "We are desperate for anyone who can actually code."
+When he writes, 'junior, mid, and senior developers' he means, "we are desperate for anyone who can actually code."
 It also means that you should not sell yourself short if you actually have something to show for your skill.